Tai Chi and Qi Gong: In Depth

 What Are Tai Chi and Qi Gong?

-Tai chi and qi gong are centuries-old, related mind and body practices.
-They involve certain postures and gentle movements with mental focus, breathing, and relaxation.
+Tai chi and qi gong are centuries-old practices that involve certain postures and gentle movements with mental focus, breathing, and relaxation.
 The movements can be adapted or practiced while walking, standing, or sitting.
 In contrast to qi gong, tai chi movements, if practiced quickly, can be a form of combat or self-defense.

 What the Science Says About the Effectiveness of Tai Chi and Qi Gong